Kijimai/cdojo-profile-page/README.md

 This project now has some basic Javascript functionality that re-renders certain parts of the page depending on what the user interacts with!
 Accepting a friend request will update the counter of the connections list as well as removing that particular request from the requests list.

+Clicking on Edit Profile will randomize the user name.